-The table below presents the sensitivity of the going concern financial position of the plan as a result of assuming future interest rates fall by 1% as compared to the current assumptions made for future interest rates.
-In order to calculate the impact on the market value of assets, the decrease in interest rates is assumed to only impact fixed income assets (assumed to be 43% of total assets for this purpose) with an assumed duration of 13.15 on the fixed income assets (based on relevant fixed income benchmarks).
+In order to assess the risk related to interest rate sensitivity the Pension Board has chosen a scenario where the future interest rates fall by 1% as compared to the current assumptions made for future interest rates.
+In order to calculate the impact on the market value of assets, the decrease in interest rates is assumed to only impact fixed income assets (assumed to be 82% of total assets for this purpose) with an assumed duration of 10.43 on the fixed income assets (based on relevant fixed income benchmarks).
 In order to calculate the impact on actuarial liabilities, the decrease in interest rates is expected to lower future asset returns by 1% per annum and therefore also lower the valuation discount rate by 1% per annum.

-It is noted that the change in the balance sheet under the plausible adverse scenario was first absorbed by the available surplus.
-If the surplus was not sufficient to absorb the change in the balance sheet, the Provision for Adverse Deviations was then reduced to absorb the remaining impact on the balance sheet such that the PfAD was not allowed to be reduced below 3% of best estimate actuarial liabilities.
+It is noted that the change in the balance sheet under this plausible adverse scenario was absorbed by the available surplus.
+As such the 5% PfAD was able to be retained in this adverse scenario.